roshantac/Friendlyai/README.md

 # Friendlyai
 This is being delveloped as a part of Eva4 Phase 2 assignment.
-## Features of Current implentation
+## Features of Current UI implentation
 - This UI is capable of taking class name and files as input.
 - Using Add button in the UI user can add upto 10 clasess .
 - If user is pressing upload button without adding atleast 2 clasess it will throw error.